Endilll/exprcpp/README.md

 ### User code
 Requirements:
+1. Valid C++ code.
-1. Exactly one function (or overload set) in global namespace.
+2. (for inline mode) Exactly one function (or overload set) in global namespace.
-2. With signature compatible (in terms of C++) with input clips and output format.
+3. With signature compatible (in terms of C++) with input clips and output format.

-Name doesn't matter.
+Name doesn't matter for the purpose of evaluation.
+It's used only for naming dumps, if they're requested.
 Every piece of code is separated from others in runtime.

 Restrictions: